Systolic volume of homology classes: Manifolds with singularities as extrema of the systolic volume

 \begin{remark} For each $i =1,\ldots,n$, we decompose the manifold $P_i$ into connected components $Q_{ij}$ and set

-Given a singular $S$-manifold $M_S$ modeled on $M$, the local $S$-structure (\ref{eq:produit}) on $\partial M$ defines a local $T$-structure.
+Given a manifold $M_S$ with singularities of type $S$ modeled on $M$, the local $S$-structure (\ref{eq:produit}) on $\partial M$ defines a local $T$-structure.
 The commutative diagram of Definition \ref{def:modelesingular} and the equivalence (\ref{eq:equivalence}) allow us to define an equivalence relation on $M$ denoted by $\sim_T$ and such that the projections (\ref{eq:project}) only occur along the factors of type $Q_{ij}$.
 This gives rise to a $T$-singular manifold $M_T$ defined as the quotient $M(\emptyset)/ \sim_T$.
 A class for the relation $\sim_T$ being a subclass of the relation $\sim_S$, we get a canonical map of degree $1$

 \end{remark}